gar1t/groktest/examples/python-globals-2.md

 ---
 [tool.groktest]
 python.init = """
 def greet():
     print("Hi hi hi")
 """

-# """ hack to fix syntax highlighting in VS Code
+# """ <- fixes syntax highlighting in VS Code
 ---

 This example shows a deeper configuration using TOML.
 In this case the